Naradice/finance_process/README.md

 ## 3. Add Economic Indicator Process (Under Implementation)

-Download and store it as csv to utilize it later without network access.
+Download indicater values and store it as a CSV to utilize it later without network access.
 Then return Economic indicater values for same time range.

 ## 4 Planned